AIVF Privacy Policy

 Our Service Providers may have access to personal data, depending on each of their specific roles and purposes in facilitating and enhancing our Services or other activities, and may only use the data as determined in our agreements with them.

-Event Sponsors: If you register to any event that we host, organize or sponsor, with your permission we may share your registration details with others, including the hosts, organizers, speakers, service providers and sponsors of that event, so that they may contact you with relevant information and offers, or to fulfill any promotions related to the event.
+Event Sponsors: If you register to any event that we host, organize or sponsor, with your permission we may disclose your registration details to others, including the hosts, organizers, speakers, service providers and sponsors of that event, so that they may contact you with relevant information and offers, or to fulfill any promotions related to the event.

 Legal Compliance: In exceptional circumstances, we may disclose or allow government and law enforcement officials access to your personal data, in response to a subpoena, search warrant or court order (or similar requirement), or in compliance with applicable laws and regulations.
 Such disclosure or access may occur if we believe in good faith that: (a) we are legally compelled to do so; (b) disclosure is appropriate in connection with efforts to investigate, prevent, or take action regarding actual or suspected illegal activity, fraud, or other wrongdoing; or (c) such disclosure is required to protect the security or integrity of our products and Services.

-Protecting Rights and Safety: We may share your personal data with others if we believe in good faith that this will help protect the rights, property or safety of AIVF, any of our Users or Customers, or any members of the general public.
+Protecting Rights and Safety: We may disclose your personal data to others if we believe in good faith that this will help protect the rights, property or safety of AIVF, any of our Users or Customers, or any members of the general public.

-For the avoidance of doubt, AIVF may share your personal data in additional manners, pursuant to your explicit approval, or if we are legally obligated to do so, or if we have successfully rendered such data non-personal and anonymous.
-We may transfer, share or otherwise use non-personal and non-identifiable data at our sole discretion and without the need for further approval.
+For the avoidance of doubt, AIVF may disclose your personal data in additional manners, pursuant to your explicit approval, or if we are legally obligated to do so, or if we have successfully rendered such data non-personal and anonymous.
+We may transfer, disclose or otherwise use non-personal and non-identifiable data at our sole discretion and without the need for further approval.

 5. Cookies and Tracking Technologies